 First of all, you need to be aware of certain symptoms of prostate cancer.
-Sufferers experience a variety of symptoms like inability to empty the bladder fully, frequent urges to urinate, slow urination etc.
+Sufferers experience all kinds of symptoms like inability to empty the bladder fully, frequent urges to urinate, slow urination etc.

 However, all the above symptoms may also occur in the case of BPH (Benign Prostatic Hyperplasia).
 So you have to first make sure whether you are suffering from prostate cancer or BPH.
-This can be confirmed by undergoing various tests for diagnosing prostate cancer.
+There are verious tests to confirm the diagnosis.

 Major Tests for Diagnosing Prostate Cancer:

 There are variety of tests available for diagnosing prostate cancer.
-The patient does not have to undergo all of these tests.
-The doctor may advise a couple of tests and explain to you what each is meant for.
+As a patient, you don’t have to undergo all of these tests.
+The doctor may tell you to do a couple of tests and explain to you what each is meant for.

 People with prostate cancer will usually have abnormally high levels of this enzyme in their blood stream.

 PSA is one of the best ways for diagnosing prostate cancer as it is inexpensive and convenient when compared to other tests.

 Note that high levels of PSA doesn’t mean that a person has prostate cancer.
 There can be other factors responsible for a rise in PSA levels.
 So a person has to undergo further tests to make sure.